English Resources

 PARLIAMENTARY E-PETITIONS

 Online parliamentary petitions and any online petition are a lot of work.
-We know this because we have successfully done two of them.
-Here are the steps:
+Here are the steps to go through to get one considered by our network.

 1. First, there must be buy-in from most of the CCL group leaders – especially from the Parliamentary Petition Team – the team that knows the intricate steps.